 I have a natural drive to help others.

 With a growing and aging population, we can expect to see a huge increase in demand for primary care services in the near future.
 In fact, according to a recent report released by the Association of American Medical Colleges (AAMC), the U.S. will experience a shortfall of primary care physicians estimated between 14,900 and 35,600 by 2025.
 This shortage makes it immensely valuable for locum tenens physicians to be willing to cover multiple clinics, work different shift times and ultimately to alleviate an overburdened healthcare system.
-Working locum tenens positions through Indian Health Services and community health clinics goes a long way to help patients in underserved areas in our country and can be among the most rewarding experiences of your career.
+Working in locum tenens positions through Indian Health Services and community health clinics goes a long way to help patients in underserved areas in our country and can be among the most rewarding experiences of your career.

 Sound like the right move for you?